Staff Turnover Could Send You Broke!

 Drawing on experience and research, idResults identified 7 critical steps to mitigate the risks of making the wrong decision and minimise the potential cost to your business.
 They provide a structured approach for recruiting, selecting and retaining talented people and apply to every company, regardless of size.
 Each step can be scaled up or down to suit the position and needs of the business as can the time and effort required.
 Most importantly, they have proven to work.

 Position Analysis - Combines a Position Description together with a Person Specification for the vacant position.

 Recruitment Strategy - An agreed plan that considers the best way to find suitable candidates.

-Structured Selection Process - A standard interview plan prepared using methods such as targeted selection with scored assessments for objectivity.
+Structured Selection Process - A pre-set interview plan prepared using methods such as targeted selection with scored assessments for objectivity.

 Reference & Criminal History Check - To safeguard company assets and your reputation.

-Performance Management Plan - A document that details clearly defined and measurable goals to be achieved and an action plan that addresses defined learning/training needs.
+Performance Management Plan - A document that details clearly defined and measurable goals to be achieved and an action plan that identifies and addresses any learning/training needs.